Hesperian Health Guides

 Tools for labor and birth emergencies

-We explain some procedures here that may be used in a medical center to hasten labor or get the baby out quickly.
+We explain some procedures here that may be used in a medical center to make labor go faster or get the baby out quickly.
 These procedures save the lives of babies who are in distress, and of mothers who have been laboring for many, many hours, or who are at risk of infection.

 Breaking the bag of waters